remix-run/remix/docs/tutorials/jokes.md

 let db = new PrismaClient();
 ```

-This works just fine, but the problem is, during development, we don't want to close down and completely restart our server every time we make a server-side change.
+This works fine, but the problem is, during development, we don't want to close down and completely restart our server every time we make a server-side change.
 So `@remix-run/serve` actually rebuilds our code and requires it brand new.
 The problem here is that every time we make a code change, we'll make a new connection to the database and eventually run out of connections!
 This is such a common problem with database-accessing apps that Prisma has a warning for it:

 > Warning: 10 Prisma Clients are already running